 The Board exercises direct oversight of strategic risks to the Company.
-While the full Board has overall responsibility for risk oversight, it is supported in this function by its Audit Committee (the "Audit Committee"), Compensation Committee (the "Compensation Committee") and Nominating and Corporate Governance Committee (the "Governance Committee") (collectively, the "Committees").
+While the full Board has overall responsibility for risk oversight, it is supported in this function by its Audit Committee (the "Audit Committee"), Compensation Committee (the "Compensation Committee") and the Governance Committee.
 The Audit Committee assists the Board in fulfilling its risk oversight responsibilities by periodically reviewing the Company's accounting, reporting and financial practices and procedures, including the integrity of its financial statements, adequacy of its internal controls, compliance with legal and regulatory requirements and its enterprise risk management program.
 The Compensation Committee assists the Board by overseeing and evaluating risks related to the Company's compensation structure and compensation programs, including the formulation, administration and regulatory compliance with respect to compensation and related (including, without limitation, human capital) matters.
 The Governance Committee assists the Board by overseeing and evaluating programs and risks associated with Board organization, membership and structure, corporate governance (including ESG and similar matters), and evaluation of management and succession planning.
-The duties and responsibilities of each of the Committees shall be as set forth in such Committee's charter, as described below.
+The duties and responsibilities of each of the committees shall be as set forth in such Committee's charter, as described below.
+As noted below, the Board may have additional committees as it deems appropriate.